KaliaHayes/kaliahayes.com-analog/src/content/projects/kaliahayes-com-personal-portfolio-website.md

 - Table of Contents
 - Custom Project/Blog Post layout, including the footer, social media links and pagination
-- Tag Filtering

-Again, feel free to reference my [source code](https://github.com/KaliaHayes/kaliahayes.com-analog) if you are interested in learning more about how I implemented these features.
+Again, feel free to reference my <a href="https://github.com/KaliaHayes/kaliahayes.com-analog" target="_blank">source code</a> if you are interested in learning more about how I implemented these features.
 As you explore my portfolio, I hope you enjoy the experience as much as I enjoyed creating it.
 Feel free to [reach out](/#contact) with any questions or comments – I'd love to hear from you!